Bernese Mountain Dog Great Pyrenees Mix – excellent guard and companion

 Outside of their own territory (your house or farm, or your backyard), a Great Pyrenees is a well-behaved, polite and calm dog that will not get into fights with other dogs and definitely not with people.
 They are also very gentle with children, even the youngest kids.
 This dog has strong protective instincts and wants to guard and protect everything that’s small and vulnerable.
 Great Pyrenees are excellent dogs for families with children.
 In fact, some people wonder if these kind, patient, goofy-looking dogs can in fact be good guarding dogs – that’s how friendly they are with the people they love.
 (But yes, they are also excellent at guarding.)

 In your Bernese Mountain Dog Great Pyrenees Mix you can expect a combination of these wonderful traits of the two breeds.
 Both are friendly, outgoing and confident dogs.
-Both value their families most of all.
+They value their families most of all.
 Both have working qualities in their blood.
 Your mix may or may not be thriving as a guard dog depending on how much of the Great Pyrenees it inherits.
 But it will definitely be an intelligent, active, enthusiastic dog that will be happy to help you out on a farm if you happen to have one, or even just to herd your kids and watch after them (if you happen to have kids!).
 It is an excellent family pet for a family that likes being active and spends a lot of time outdoors.

 The Great Pyrenees are also not a “hyperactive” breed.
 As all large dog, they move slowly, and sometimes like to spend their day napping, especially if it’s hot.
 (Hot weather is actually harder for them to tolerate than cold!)